Virtual-Viking-Longship/Ship-Annotations/object_annotations/wooden-bowl.md

 </div>

 Wooden bowls were important to the dining practices of the Viking Age.
 They were used both to prepare and serve meals and also, with a lid, to store and protect food from pests and contamination (Schietzel, 251).
-The bowl’s decorative carved handle suggests that the artistic form of “everyday” objects was valued in addition to their function.
+This bowl’s decorative carved handle suggests that the artistic form of “everyday” objects was valued in addition to their function.

 ---